 Listen: Jules Gimbrone, “A Slip” (2013), Audio, 03:53, Fault Lines, Pack Projects

 In new study, researchers found that voice-only communication created more empathetic responses compared to vision-only and multisensory communication.
 They conclude that if you want to have a deeper conversation with more emotional nuance, you can rely more on voice-only aural communication.
 Pick up the phone and talk only.
 Close your eyes and have a conversation.

 When we focus more on the tone, breath, pitch, hesitations, tempo of what is being said, rather than focusing on the person’s face or visual behavior, we can listen and understand more complex emotional content.
 Listening alone can garner more dynamic information than both watching or watching and listening.

 Listen: Jules Gimbrone, “Language Until it Doesn’t” (2017), Audio, 08:19, presented as part of The World Is Sound at the Ruben Museum of Art (June 16, 2017–January 8, 2018)

 Trans-Sensing Modalities offer new ways of being within the cauldron of digital visual proliferation.
-Trans subjects perceive a “third sound,” or create ways of attending to and caring for ourselves within systems that are founded on “real” empirical, binary-based, quick, optical categorizations.
-By attending to this digital moment, and this crisis of “real/fake,” in new, hybrid, synesthetic ways, we open up a third way for meaning to appear.
+Trans people perceive a third sound, or create ways of attending to and caring for ourselves within systems that are founded on “real” empirical, binary-based, quick, optical categorizations.
+By attending to this digital moment, and this crisis of real/fake, in new, hybrid, synesthetic ways, we open up a third way for meaning to appear.
 Perhaps as we move deeper into the web of visual dominance, our only way forward will to be cultivate new, integrated ways of sensing our world.